Anishkrishnan5/TasteIQ/README.md

 TasteIQ combines:

-- Structured data from the **Spoonacular API** (menu items, nutrition, recipes, restaurants)
+- Structured data from the **Spoonacular API**
-- Semantic retrieval over embedded menu items for relevant context selection
+- Semantic retrieval over embedded menu items
-- **GPT-4o** for reasoning, personalization, and recommendation synthesis
+- **GPT-4o** for reasoning and recommendation synthesis
-- Cuisine-aware prompt routing for nuanced recommendation styles (e.g. Asian, Mexican, Fast Food)
+- Cuisine-aware prompt routing for contextual personalization

-The system can answer queries such as:

-- “Find me a vegan fast-food meal under 600 calories.”
-- “Recommend high-protein Mexican dishes for post-workout recovery.”
-- “What’s a balanced dinner option from Chipotle today?”

 ---

 ## 💡 Why This Matters

-Modern food discovery tools rely on static filters or crowd-sourced ratings, which struggle to handle multiple simultaneous constraints such as nutrition targets, dietary rules, and personal preferences.
+Traditional food discovery tools rely on static filters or ratings, which struggle to handle complex combinations of nutrition goals, dietary rules, and personal preferences.

-TasteIQ moves beyond this by combining **nutritional intelligence**, **semantic retrieval**, and **LLM-based reasoning** to produce grounded, personalized recommendations.

-This architecture reflects how applied GenAI systems bridge structured data (menus, nutrition) with LLM-driven decision-making — an approach increasingly used in real-world recommender systems, digital health platforms, and consumer AI products.
+TasteIQ demonstrates how **RAG-based GenAI systems** can bridge structured data with LLM reasoning to deliver grounded, personalized recommendations — an approach increasingly used in consumer AI and digital health platforms.

 ---